Codit/practical-api-guidelines/maturity-level-two/docs/api-security.md

 IP-filtering is done ideally on firewall level/API-Management.

-### Api Key (Shared Access Key)
+### API Key (Shared Access Key)
-The Api-Key is a custom HTTP Header with a specific name.
-Usually this is called `x-api-key`, but can also be called otherwise if required.
+The API-Key is a custom HTTP Header with a specific name.
+Usually this is called `x-API-key`, but can also be called otherwise if required.

 The value of this key should be shared between the user and the server.
-The server / api will validate the incoming request via an `Authentication Filter` and verify the value matches between the user and the stored one on the API.
+The server / API will validate the incoming request via an `Authentication Filter` and verify the value matches between the user and the stored one on the API.

-To increase security you can here also use `Rolling Api keys` where you allow 2 keys at one time, and you require all the users to update to the new key periodically.
-This way, if a ApiKey is intercepted, it will only be valid for x-amount of time.
+To increase security you can here also use `Rolling API keys` where you allow 2 keys at one time, and you require all the users to update to the new key periodically.
+This way, if a APIKey is intercepted, it will only be valid for x-amount of time.
 ALso, having just the mecahnism in place and being able to force the rolling in a specific time can be beneficial to fix unwanted resource access.

-If you want to implement this in .NET Core, you can speed up things by using the Arcus NuGet package as described [here](https://webapi.arcus-azure.net/features/security/auth/shared-access-key).
+If you want to implement this in .NET Core, you can speed up things by using the Arcus NuGet package as described [here](https://webAPI.arcus-azure.net/features/security/auth/shared-access-key).

 ### Basic Authentication
 Basic authentication is the first level of authentication you can apply to distinct users.
 How this works is standardized.